veraufrau/veraufrau/README.md

 ### 🔬 About Me

 I am PhD student at **ITMO University** (Thermophysics and Theoretical Heat Engineering).
-My research focuses on experimental determination of rheological and thermophysical properties of complex fluids — including food colorants, nanofluids, and motor oils.
+My research is centered on **mathematical modeling and prediction of thermophysical properties** of complex fluids — including food colorants, nanofluids, and motor oils — using a combination of **experimental data**, **analytical models**, and **machine learning techniques**.

-I bridge **experimental measurement**, **data analysis**, and **engineering applications**.
-I develop mathematical models from experimental data, perform numerical simulations (COMSOL), and write custom scripts (Python, MATLAB) for data processing and visualization.
+I build **predictive systems** that reveal hidden dependencies between composition, structure, and properties of liquids.
+I use experimental methods (rheology, thermal conductivity) to generate high‑quality data, but my primary focus is on **data‑driven modeling**, **statistical analysis**, and **development of engineering forecasting tools** for heat exchange and pumping equipment.

-Besides research, I actively teach physics and metrology, mentor student projects, and participate in interdisciplinary hackathons (AI in engineering, urban development, green tech).
+Beyond research, I teach physics and metrology, mentor student projects, and actively participate in interdisciplinary hackathons where I apply AI to engineering problems.
 ---

 ### 🛠️ Skills & Tools